-PERCENTAGE IDENTIFYING EACH AS A BARRIER TO ERM IMPLEMENTATION Percentage of respondents who describe each of the following as being a "barrier" or "significant barrier" to effective ERM Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Competing priorities 41% 35% 32% 37% 51% Insufficient resources 40% 34% 36% 34% 48% Lack of perceived value 29% 27% 23% 24% 28% Perception ERM adds bureaucracy 27% 25% 16% 19% 32% Lack of board or senior executive ERM leadership 23% 16% 10% 11% 33% Legal or regulatory barriers 6% 4% 2% 3% 7%
+PERCENTAGE IDENTIFYING EACH AS A BARRIER TO ERM IMPLEMENTATION Percentage of respondents who describe each of the following as being a "barrier" or "significant barrier" to effective ERM Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Competing priorities 46% 48% 40% 49% 55% Insufficient resources 46% 47% 45% 50% 52% Lack of perceived value 31% 32% 35% 31% 32% Perception ERM adds bureaucracy 27% 28% 29% 25% 26% Lack of board or senior executive ERM leadership 21% 15% 15% 20% 25% Legal or regulatory barriers 7% 5% 6% 7% 7%

-- The most common barrier in the full sample to advancing an organization's risk management processes is a perception that there are other more important priorities for the organization, with 41% identifying this as a "barrier" or "significant barrier" to the organization's implementation of ERM processes.
-Not-for-profits especially perceive that to be a significant barrier to ERM progress. - It is likely a combination of barriers that need to be considered based on the data shown above suggesting that a perceived lack of resources and a lack of perceived value of ERM are also important cultural factors to address if the organization desires to advance its risk management processes.
+- The two most common barriers in the full sample to advancing an organization's risk management processes are a perception that there are other more important priorities for the organization or there are insufficient resources to invest in ERM, with 46% identifying these as "barriers" or "significant barriers" to the organization's implementation of ERM processes. - It is likely a combination of barriers that need to be considered based on the data shown above which indicates that several cultural factors may need to be addressed if the organization desires to advance its risk management processes.

-EDUCATION AND AWARENESS OF ERM
+IMPACT OF CULTURE ON RISK MANAGEMENT EDUCATION AND AWARENESS OF ERM